vectordotdev/vector/website/content/en/docs/setup/installation/package-managers/helm.md

 weight: 3
 ---

 [Helm] is a package manager for Kubernetes that facilitates the deployment and management of applications and services on Kubernetes clusters.
-This page covers installing and managing the Vector Agent and the Vector Aggregator through the Helm package repository.
-The Agent and the Aggregator are added by adding the Vector Helm chart but are installed onto each node and configured separately.
+This page covers installing and managing the Vector Agent and the Vector Aggregator from the Helm package repository.
+The Agent and the Aggregator are added by adding the Vector Helm chart but are installed and configured separately.

-{{< warning title="Aggregator role in private beta" >}}
+{{< warning title="Aggregator role in public beta" >}}
-Helm support for the [aggregator] role is currently in private beta.
+Helm support for the [aggregator] role is currently in public beta.
 We're currently seeking beta testers.
 If interested, please [join our chat][chat] and let us know.

 [agent]: /docs/setup/deployment/roles/#agent
 [aggregator]: /docs/setup/deployment/roles/#aggregator